NervanaSystems/ngraph/doc/sphinx/source/distr/index.rst

 learning training feasible with a large datasets.

 Data parallelism is the most popular parallel architecture to accelerate deep learning with large datasets.
-The algorithm we support is based on the synchronous SGD method, and partitions the dataset among workers where each worker executes the same neural network model.
+The first algorithm we support is based on the `synchronous`_ :term:`SGD` method, and partitions the dataset among workers where each worker executes the same neural network model.
 For every iteration, nGraph backend computes the gradients in back-propagation, aggregates the gradients across all workers, and then update the weights.

 How?
 (Generic frameworks)